7 Facts from our Paw Print Genetics Review

 Review of Paw Print Genetics Cost

 Paw Print Genetic comes with a base price of $80 for a single purchase of any test.
-If multiple test purchases are made, discounts are applied.
+If a customer purchases multiple tests, the company applies discounts.
 The more items purchased, the bigger the discount.
 For example, ordering five disease tests lowers the price to $55 per test (for a total of $275).

 The company routinely offers discounts through promotions, special events, and if customers are part of a breeder’s association or club.
 It accepts PayPal and most major credit cards.

-Once orders are shipped, there is a $25 non-refundable processing fee per dog for any canceled orders.
+Once the company ships the orders, there is a $25 non-refundable processing fee per dog for any canceled orders.

 Review of Paw Print Genetics Privacy